KolbySnider/sqlrecover/README.md

 The catalog currently covers Android SMS (`android_sms`), call log (`android_calllog`), and a common contact projection (`android_contact`).
-Matching is tolerant of NULL columns (routine on Android) and requires at least two type-constrained columns to agree before labelling, so it doesn't slap a name on noise.
-New artifacts are a few lines in `src/artifact.cpp`.
+Matching tolerates NULL columns, which are routine on Android, and requires at least two type-constrained columns to agree before it labels anything, so it won't tag noise.
+Adding a new artifact takes a few lines in `src/artifact.cpp`.

 ### Field decoding

-Matched artifacts also get their fields **decoded** into examiner-ready meaning, without discarding the raw values.
-Android stores timestamps as milliseconds since the Unix epoch and encodes message/call kinds as integers; the decoder turns these into ISO-8601 UTC times, enum labels, and formatted durations:
+Matched artifacts also get their fields decoded into readable values, while the raw values are kept.
+Android stores timestamps as milliseconds since the Unix epoch and encodes message and call kinds as integers; the decoder turns these into ISO-8601 UTC times, enum labels, and formatted durations:

 ```json
 {